Section A: Foundation and Basic Commitments

 If any party disagrees with the outcome of the investigation, the party may request a review by the Chief Human Resources Officer.
 Such request for review shall be made within fifteen (15) days following notification of the outcome to the party.
 The Chief Human Resources Officer or designee shall review the investigation and determination and render a decision within thirty (30) days.

 Supervisory and management staff is responsible for taking prompt and effective action in response to any violation of this policy regardless of the manner in which the District becomes aware of the conduct and will be subject to discipline for failure to do so.
-Administrators or supervisors who fail to report a known or reported complaint of sexual harassment, or otherwise fail to comply with TUSD’s policies and regulations regarding sexual harassment, will be subject to appropriate discipline, pursuant to such policies.
+Administrators or supervisors who fail to report a known or reported complaint of Title VII sexual harassment, or otherwise fail to comply with TUSD’s policies and regulations regarding Title VII sexual harassment, will be subject to appropriate discipline, pursuant to such policies.

-The EEO Compliance Officer will be responsible for monitoring all actions taken by Administrators in response to complaints of sexual harassment, including receipt, investigations and resolutions of such complaints, as well as actions taken by Administrators in response to such complaints.
+The EEO Compliance Officer will be responsible for monitoring all actions taken by Administrators in response to complaints of Title VII sexual harassment, including receipt, investigations and resolutions of such complaints, as well as actions taken by Administrators in response to such complaints.
 Where necessary to ensure compliance with TUSD's written policies and regulations, the EEO Compliance Officer shall take steps to amend or supplement any such investigation.

 Where the EEO Compliance Officer finds a violation occurred, but that the corrective action taken was disproportionate to the violation, the EEO Compliance Officer shall discuss the discrepancy with the appropriate Assistant Superintendent and/or the Chief Human Resources Officer to ensure that the corrective action is properly correlated to the violation.